hashicorp/terraform-website/content/source/docs/enterprise/install/cluster-aws.html.md

 This page outlines the procedure for deploying a Terraform Enterprise cluster on Amazon Web Services (AWS).

-~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with an Account Manger.
+~> **Important:** Terraform Enterprise clustering is in Controlled Availability; the application is fully ready for production use, but due to the variability in deployment environments the installation process requires consultation with a Technical Account Manager.
 Please contact your TAM to request access.

 ## Summary